An Expat Guide to China’s Health System

 7. Dental Care

-Arrail Dental Clinic in Beijing, IDC Dental in Beijing, Guangzhou Zhongshan University Dental Hospital in Guangzhou, IMC Dental Clinic in Beijing are one of the most popular dental care providers among expatriates in China.
+Arrail Dental Clinic in Beijing, IDC Dental in Beijing, Dr. Lu International Dental Clinic in Guangzhou, IMC Dental Clinic in Beijing are one of the most popular dental care providers among expatriates in China.
 Dentists in these venues provide great dental care and speak English fluently so have excellent reviews online which we recommend to check out yourself.

 In China, there are two key types of medical insurance, international insurance and local insurance.
 Although there are upsides and downsides for both kinds of cover, the popularity of international medical insurance outweighs the local one for expatriates in China due to its stronger benefits in comparison to more localized cover.
 Offshore insurance is also more flexible and can also be kept in place if you ever need to move to another country.